langchain-ai/langgraph/docs/docs/cloud/deployment/cloud.md

 Build and deployment logs are available for each revision.

-Starting from the `Deployment` view...
+Starting from the `LangGraph Cloud` view...

 1. Select the desired revision from the `Revisions` table.
 A panel slides open from the right-hand side and the `Build` tab is selected by default, which displays build logs for the revision.
 1. In the panel, select the `Deploy` tab to view deployment logs for the revision.